-In addition to criminal penalties for theft, a person who commits shoplifting in Arizona is liable to the owner of the stolen merchandise or property for:
+In addition to criminal penalties, a person who commits shoplifting in Arizona is liable to the store owner for the following civil damages:

-If a minor commits a shoplifting offense, his or her parent or legal guardian can be held liable to the store owner for a penalty in the amount of the retail value of the merchandise, plus an additional penalty of at least $100, but not more than $100 plus the actual damages suffered by the owner.
-(Ariz.
-Rev. Stat.
-Ann. § 12-692.)
+If a minor commits a shoplifting offense, his or her parent or legal guardian can be held liable to the store owner for actual damages, a penalty in the amount of the retail value of the merchandise, and an additional penalty of at least $100.
+(Foster parents are not liable under this section.)